The Path of The Humane Technologist 📚⚙

 But how is one supposed to develop all the traditional skills required to be a sharp technologist, AND afford to learn and do all this other stuff time and money-wise?

 This is a tall order.
 Especially if one has caregiving responsibilities, student loans, or other demands on resource.
-My hope is that cultural and financial barriers will lift for those who are committed to this path, as capital gradually begins to flow into the space and cultural trends around what constitutes an “essential worker” and a “good life” rapidly shift.
+My hope is that cultural and financial barriers will lift for those who are committed to this path, as capital gradually begins to flow into the space and cultural trends around what constitutes a “good life” rapidly shift.
 While also acknowledging that some amount of trust, risk and creativity is often required to create things that are just and beautiful.

 Supportive trends and possibilities include remote work and community living, public sector investment and favorable policy changes, UBI and debt jubilee, new cohorts of regenerative investors and a spirit of reciprocity from beneficiaries of Big Tech gains, accessibility pricing in education, excessive consumption and wealth hoarding becoming increasingly distasteful, young people dropping out of or forgoing traditional college.